tunroam/paper/report/903eaps.md

 https://sites.google.com/site/amitsciscozone/home/switching/peap---protected-eap-protocol
 -->

-This section details the selection of the EAP protocol we use.
+This section motivates the EAP protocol we use.
-We initially looked at which EAP protocols are available by default on consumer electronics, which do not authenticate via cellular/SIM.
+We looked at which EAP protocols are available by default on consumer electronics, which do not authenticate via cellular/SIM.

-The mobile devices are composed of an older (5.1) and supported version (9) of the Mobile Operating System with the largest market share [@mobilestatcounter].
+The mobile devices are composed of an older (5.1) and supported version (9) of the mobile Operating System (OS) with the largest market share [@mobilestatcounter].
 For the desktop environments we looked at a corporate Windows laptop and Chrome OS.
 The data on Apple devices is retrieved from `*.apple.com`.